..

-Left, the 15th Earl of Lindsay had a curious 1960s 2-dr Rolls Royce, a short, Young-Mulliner Silver Shadow (as seen below) with matte gunmetal color today seen in German versions, the Earl, a British Empire era soldier, paint in the 1960s went dull, improved in later, ostentatious, 1970s Corniche revisions, these very different, a longer bulky version after the year 1974, the Earl's car very conservative, an early model used to commute between Lochty Farm railroad and his seat at Lahill Estate, a Lochty Colliery steam locomotive was ex-W.D. from Longmoor, Hampshire closed in 1969, he'd dressed in a double-buttoned Engine Driver's suit to improve his apparent height.
+<<The 15th Earl of Lindsay had a curious 1960s 2-dr Rolls Royce, a short, Young-Mulliner Silver Shadow (as seen below) with matte gunmetal color today seen in German versions, the Earl, a British Empire era soldier, paint in the 1960s went dull, improved in later, ostentatious, 1970s Corniche revisions, these very different, a longer bulky version after the year 1974, the Earl's car very conservative, an early model used to commute between Lochty Farm railroad and his seat at Lahill Estate, a Lochty Colliery steam locomotive was ex-W.D. from Longmoor, Hampshire closed in 1969, he'd dressed in a double-buttoned Engine Driver's suit to improve his apparent height.

 Left US Military Klipsch KM4, based on domestic KG3.5, similar stamped steel baskets but only available in drab black like 'the tin lizzie', another military machine.
 Discontinued 1997, launched 1994 used overseas near US military bases.
 94dB/1w/1m mainly for rock music.
 Right 430 watt BIC America, US only, generally occupies rural places like South Carolina, aimed at Heavy Metal, powered by amplifiers like NAD 319 - awesome new, less so later.
 Below from the SONY STR-313 styling dept REALISTIC STA-2250 was beautiful and impressive but some develop a problem power supply.
 Below left photo carbaronline, FL

 Left, a 4.9L Ford-Mercury Grand Marquis taillight resembles the 1975 British Jaguar XJS, a year the earlier Ford land yacht was launched.
 Ford's buyout of Jaguar Cars in 1989 led to second generation 'XJS rear styling'.
-With the 4.6L Ford-Lincoln Town Car and Panther platform they're today among the most popular used cars in the USGrand Marquis are named after a steam locomotive bought in 1962 by 15th Earl of Lindsay below, who'd pointed out in a quiet way, there was such an American car named after it, but made famous from the resignation of an eccentric British Tory politician, during the Severn Valley Railroad dispute in England.
+With the 4.6L Ford-Lincoln Town Car and Panther platform they're today among the most popular used cars in the US.
+Grand Marquis are named after a steam locomotive bought in 1962 by 15th Earl of Lindsay below, who'd pointed out in a quiet way, there was such an American car named after it, but made famous from the resignation of an eccentric British Tory politician, during the Severn Valley Railroad dispute in England.

 Right, the 27th and 28th Earls of Crawford (in color) at one of their coal mines just before the outbreak of World War II, color processing had been initially for the rich as too expensive for more ordinary souls, here looking on in amazement, even the brickwork of their Pit Baths appearing as if in grayscale.

 Right, a shaft similar to the 1900s pit at Largobeath closed by the year 1913 from flooding, here seen some way down and below more flooding followed in Fife Coal Company's Rothes, where at Thornton Railroad Junction, a young Farmer, John Cameron used to sit at the footplate of an L.N.E.R Class A4.
-Photo below NCB
+Photo below NCBLeft, in Britain the peasantry had a stereo fashioned after the Radio Shack STA-2250 below, the same sloping buttons of the US market offer they'd dreamed of owning or seeing.
+A&R Cambridge later adopted the low priced styling to appeal to bad taste buyers.

-Above grey Phase Linear styling from Bob Carver's 700 cult following.
-The idea that SONY custom manufactured for Radio Shack had pleased many.
 Left sound quality depends on amplifiers matching speaker build style.
 A voice coil former is a copper drive for deep notes, aluminum wire is loudest.
 Formers are longer or shorter, made of paper, metal or types of plastic, affecting tone.
 Roll edge cones left to move an inch back and forth, Lowther Voigt only 1MM.

 Left EMI 92390FS was a 711 used with right below a 1960s Tannoy choke for a 150 watt RMS per channel Crown 300 below, which powered the EMI DLS 629.
 1n 1970 Bob Carver set up Phase Linear with Steve Johnston to make a 700 model based on the Crown and known to the London elite, who'd used it since with 25 watts, 150K line magnet EMI 13 x 8.
 700 fell off sharply below 30Hz lacking the grip of big Krell (Another US Solid State power amplifier) but is appreciated for roundness and an unexpected sense of rhythm.
 The British elite say 700 lacks tube bloom - the most astonishing realism in human voices possible with EMI but improves on Crown 300A that is very warm.
 Poor bass control of tubes, reduced dynamics, muddling, and other maladies are resolved using various equipment and patches.